Tensor ideals of abelian type and quantum groups: Quantum groups: Tensor ideals

 The inverse image $\cJ$ in $\Tilt U_\zeta(\fg)$ of $\cI_{\cO'}$ under restriction is of abelian type by Theorem~\ref{thm:distab}.
 Assuming Conjecture~\ref{conj:nat}, we have $\Ob(\cJ)=\bI_{\cO}$, so that Theorem~\ref{ThmClassPrime} implies $\cJ=\cI_{\cO}$.
 Hence all the prime tensor ideals must be of abelian type. \end{proof}

-\begin{remark} \begin{enumerate} \item Our results show that the inverse image of a prime tensor ideal along restriction $\Tilt U_\zeta(\fg)\to\Tilt U_\zeta(\fl')$ only depends on the conjugacy class of $\fl\subset \fg$. \item One can also consider the `mixed' case (quantum groups in positive characteristic) of the problems we consider, see \cite{Dc} for the abelian envelopes in that generality for~$SL_2$. \end{enumerate}
+\begin{remark} \begin{enumerate} \item Our results show that the inverse image of a prime tensor ideal along restriction $\Tilt U_\zeta(\fg)\to\Tilt U_\zeta(\fl')$ only depends on the conjugacy class of $\fl\subset \fg$.
+Indeed, the corresponding claim is true for thick tensor ideals by Weyl group invariance of characters.
+The result is then carried over to tensor ideals by the bijection in Theorem~\ref{ThmClassPrime}. \item One can also consider the `mixed' case (quantum groups in positive characteristic) of the problems we consider, see \cite{Dc} for the abelian envelopes in that generality for~$SL_2$. \end{enumerate}

 \end{remark}